John P. LaWare

 LaWare was born in 1928, in Columbus, Wisconsin.
 He earned a bachelor’s degree in biology from Harvard University in 1950 and a master’s degree in political science from the University of Pennsylvania in 1951.1

-In July 1988, President Ronald Reagan nominated LaWare to serve on the Board of Governors.3 Later, Chairman Alan Greenspan said that LaWare had brought a "deep and practical knowledge of the American financial system" to the Board that contributed to the development of legislation that became the Gramm-Leach-Bliley Act of 1999.4 During his time at the Board, LaWare gave several noteworthy speeches, including "Things to Come: Financial Integration," "Setting the Global Scene: A Global Credit Crunch?" and "Banking's Role in Business-Community Partnerships."
+In July 1988, President Ronald Reagan nominated LaWare to serve on the Board of Governors.3 Of his service at the Board, Chairman Alan Greenspan said that LaWare had brought a "deep and practical knowledge of the American financial system" adn that LaWare had contributed to the development of legislation that became the Gramm-Leach-Bliley Act of 1999.4 During his time at the Board, LaWare gave several noteworthy speeches, including "Things to Come: Financial Integration," "Setting the Global Scene: A Global Credit Crunch?" and "Banking's Role in Business-Community Partnerships."

 After retiring from the Board of Governors in 1995, LaWare became an advisory director for Stewart Information Services Corp.5